 The 4-6 bed dorm starts at $25-35.
 A private room with twin sharing would cost around $80-100.
 Manhattan has fewer deal options and is more expensive than Brooklyn and Queens.
 Some of the good hostels are The Brooklyn Riviera, The Local NYC, The Jazz, American Dream Hostel

-Tip: Stay at a place within comfortable walking distance to a subway station.
+Tip: Stay at a place within a comfortable walking distance to a subway station.

 I was lucky to stay at my friend Monalisa’s home.
 Not only did she take good care of me but she and her husband became my de facto guides.